testappio/cli/README.md

 > `api_token`: You can get it from https://portal.testapp.io/settings/api-credentials

-> `app_id`: You can get it from your app page in https://portal.testapp.io/apps
+> `app_id`: You can get it from your app page at https://portal.testapp.io/apps

 > `release`: It can be either `both` or `android` or `ios`